TEACHING JOURNALISM ACROSS THE UNITED STATES – NATIONAL INFORMATION REQUIREMENTS UPDATE

 No two states are exactly alike in what they require for someone to teach journalism at the middle or high school levels.
 Also, finding information regarding these requirements can sometimes be difficult when searching through various education department websites.
 Therefore, the Center for Scholastic Journalism has put together an easy-to-access, information-packed "Journalism Teaching Accreditation Requirements" document that shows each state’s requirements.

-WHO MIGHT FIND THIS MAP USEFUL?
+WHO MIGHT FIND THIS USEFUL?

 - Current journalism educators considering a move to a new state who wish to remain in the journalism education field;